kev-luk/simple-chat-room/README.md

-# Socket-chat
+# Simple Chat Room

 Created using Socket.io

-Users are able to message other users by creating or joining chat rooms, as well as private messaging.
+Users are able to communicate with other users through a public chat room.